PencilCode/reference/documents/turtle/clip.html.md

 `clip` will remove all parts of an object outside the [convex hull](https://en.wikipedia.org/wiki/Convex_hull).

-Essentially, the convex hull is the edge of a rubber band wrapped around an object.
+Essentially, the convex hull looks like the edge of a rubber band wrapped around an object.

 After drawing a custom sprite using [`drawon`](drawon.html), `clip` can be used to make the sprite the shape of the drawing.